The Nobel Peace Center Gets a New Heart

 At the end of April 2025, the largest exhibition space at the Nobel Peace Center will be transformed into an exploratory laboratory.
 The main aim of the laboratory is to test spatial elements, bodily/haptic approaches, and ideas for digital solutions with visitors to the center, drop-in guests, and invited participants.
 The purpose is to find out what resonates and challenges assumptions, as well as what needs further exploration.

-From 29 September to 5 October, 2025, a Bauprobe with an international seminar will be held.
-This is a phase of concretization where content and form will be discussed and further developed.
-Participants include both internal and external professionals who will contribute their perspectives and expertise.
+At the end of September 2025, a Bauprobe was held.
+This is a phase of concretization where content and form is discussed and further developed.
+Participants include both internals from the Nobel Peace Center and external professionals who contributed their perspectives and expertise.

 From a collage, showing details, images and some metal objects.